 CCC Intelligent Solutions Holdings Inc (CCCS) SVP, Chief Strategy Officer Marc Fredman Sells ...

-Marc Fredman, the Senior Vice President and Chief Strategy Officer of CCC Intelligent Solutions Holdings Inc (NASDAQ:CCCS), has sold 173,232 shares of the company on March 19, 2024, according to a recent SEC Filing.
-This transaction has been part of a series of sales by the insider over the past year, with a total of 1,263,673 shares sold and no shares purchased.
+Marc Fredman, Senior Vice President and Chief Strategy Officer of CCC Intelligent Solutions Holdings Inc (NASDAQ:CCCS), sold 9,871 shares of the company on March 26, 2024, according to a recent SEC filing.

-CCC Intelligent Solutions Holdings Inc (NASDAQ:CCCS) is a provider of technology solutions for the automotive, insurance, and collision repair industries.
-The company offers advanced software, workflow tools, and enabling technologies that help its clients improve operations, enhance customer experiences, and drive better business outcomes.
+CCC Intelligent Solutions Holdings Inc is a provider of technology solutions for the automotive, insurance, and collision repair industries.
+The company's software and services support the entire vehicle lifecycle, including advanced digital and artificial intelligence capabilities that power innovations in vehicle connectivity, autonomous driving, electric vehicles, and shared mobility.

+Over the past year, the insider has sold a total of 1,273,544 shares and has not made any purchases of the company's stock.
+The recent transaction on March 26 is part of this selling trend.

-The insider transaction history at CCC Intelligent Solutions Holdings Inc (NASDAQ:CCCS) indicates a trend of insider sales, with 22 recorded over the past year and no insider buys during the same period.
+The insider transaction history for CCC Intelligent Solutions Holdings Inc shows a pattern of insider sales, with 26 insider sells recorded over the past year and no insider buys during the same period.

-On the date of the insider's recent sale, shares of CCC Intelligent Solutions Holdings Inc (NASDAQ:CCCS) were trading at $11.86, giving the company a market capitalization of $7.225 billion.
+On the day of the insider's recent sale, shares of CCC Intelligent Solutions Holdings Inc were trading at $11.88, giving the company a market capitalization of $7.195 billion.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.